 The Society seeks to develop and support efforts to increase opportunities for Hispanics in physics and to increase the number of practicing Hispanic physicists, particularly by encouraging Hispanic students to enter a career in physics.

-The American physics community at the end of the twentieth century and the beginning of the 21st is still amazingly under-represented in terms of the number of practicing Hispanic physicists.
+The American physics community at the beginning of the 21st is still under-represented in terms of the number of practicing Hispanic physicists.
+While the causes as to why are multi-faceted, the Society has undertaken addressing this issue through four broad activities:

 - By promoting the study of physics among Hispanic students.
 This includes encouraging and mentoring students where appropriate, developing resources for undergraduate study, research, and participation in the scientific community.
 And also to serve as role models for the students and a resource for their families when needed.